kamshory/ESP32DrumPad/README.md

 ### EEPROM Data Offset

+Each channel has an EEPROM address allocation to store the channel configuration.
+Even though the perchannel configuration data type is string, this data is divided into several segments that have different data types.

+We only have 512 bytes (4096 bits) of EEPROM space as storage media.
+We have to manage it so that it can accommodate dozens of data of various types and sizes.
+This allocation is not ideal for normal use.

 With the internal EEPROM built in on the ESP32, we can map data addresses as follows:

 | Data                | Offset | Length | Type   | Description                         |